 Some barrels, called "bull barrels" are not tapered at all.
 These very heavy barrels, designed for extreme accuracy, are most commonly seen on target rifles and varmint rifles.

 Materials and barrel life

 Rifle barrels are usually made from steel alloys called ordnance steel, nickel steel, chrome-molybdenum steel, or stainless steel, depending upon the requirements of the cartridge for which they are chambered.
-The higher the pressure and velocity of a cartridge (pressure and velocity usually go up together), the faster it will wear out a barrel.
+The higher the pressure and velocity of a cartridge (pressure and velocity usually increase together), the more powder a cartridge burns and the smaller the bore through which the burning powder is forced, the faster it will wear out a barrel.

 The idea that there is some special "break-in" or cleaning routine required for new rifle barrels has gotten a lot of attention recently.
 My advice is to follow the suggestions of the barrel manufacturer.
 If the maker of your rifle barrel prescribes a specific break-in routine, it is probably best to follow their instructions.

 Otherwise, my approach has always been to sight-in a new rifle normally, without any special break-in.
 Of course, I try to avoid overheating any rifle barrel, regardless of its age.

 At the range, I generally shoot three shot groups with centerfire rifles and let the barrel cool between groups.
 With very high velocity cartridges, such as the .257 Weatherby Magnum, I let the barrel cool down after every shot.

 Heat increases erosion and wear in any rifle barrel.
 I generally limit a range session with a new rifle to one box of ammunition (20 rounds) and I wait to clean the rifle until I have returned home.